NPC (A Vantiv Company) Review

 Unfortunately, NPC seems to suffer many of the same service problems that we noted in our review of Vantiv.
-Expensive non-cancellable leases, poorly disclosed contract terms, and expensive account fees are all popular complaints against NPC.
-While the company offer a range of products and services that will fit in with just about any small or medium-sized business, most of them don’t really stand out from what their competitors offer.
-Their one fairly unique offering is NPC Secure, an internet-based virtual terminal that supports eCommerce and also serves as a basic POS system when connected to a card swiper.
+Expensive non-cancellable leases, poorly disclosed contract terms and expensive account fees are all popular complaints against NPC.
+While the company offers a range of products and services that will fit in with just about any small or medium-sized business, most of them don’t really stand out from what their competitors offer.
+Their one fairly unique offering is NPC Secure, an Internet-based virtual terminal that supports eCommerce and also serves as a basic POS system when connected to a card swiper.

 NPC has hundreds of Independent Sales Offices (ISOs) and agents across the country.
 Many of them use the National Processing Company brand, but many others do not.
 Here is a partial list of DBAs (Doing Business As) for National Processing:

 - National Processing Company, NPC, NPC Check Inc., NPC Select Services

 - Retriever Payment System, Retriever Check, Retriever Leasing

 - Best Payment Solutions, Inc.

 - Iron Triangle Payment Systems (ITPS)